RomaKulyk/project-running_app/backlog.rst

 TO-DO_19 - create unit test to cover all the functions.

-TO-D0_20 - find the way to enhance app with Copilot and put it into backlog for V3.0
+TO-D0_20 - find the way to enhance app with Copilot and put it into backlog for V3.0.

+TO-D0_21 - check with pycodestyle for coherence to PEP-8.

 V3.0
 ----------
-TO-DO_21 - add possibility to enter date while input running data.
+TO-DO_22 - add possibility to enter date while input running data.